spineo/nexus-oss-2/README.md

 this capability ensure that _createrepo_ and _mergerepo_ are available (usually under /usr/bin).
 If needed, _sudo yum install createrepo_ and ensure that the correct path of these commands is referenced in the Nexus configuration under _Capabilities -> Yum: Configuration_.
-To Yum enable repositories simply click on the 'Enabled' checkbox under this same location.
+To Yum enable repositories simply click on the 'Enabled' checkbox under this same location (see also the [Sonatype Docs](https://books.sonatype.com/nexus-book/reference/yum-configuration.html))

 ## References
 * Latest Releases (v2 and 3): https://www.sonatype.com/download-oss-sonatype